Improve Mental Maths for your Staff and Students – Get Numero!

 3. Timing of Use

 Some advocate the regular use of Numero® at the beginning of the mathematics lesson, with many teachers using it in place of the traditional ‘Mental Maths’.
-Some teachers claim ‘My students do as many calculations in one session of Numero® as they would during a full week of traditional mental!’
+Some teachers claim ‘My students do as many calculations in one session of Numero® as they would during a full week of traditional mental!’ and ‘What an amazing way to improve mental maths!”

 However, other teachers have recently explained how they use Numero® on a daily basis for about 15 minutes at the end of the mathematics lesson.
-These teachers tell us how students are quick to let them know when it’s time for Numero®, and say that their mathematics lessons have never been so productive as children do their best to ensure that nothing delays their Numero® time!
+These teachers tell us how students are quick to let them know when it’s time for Numero®, and say that their mathematics lessons have never been so productive as children do their best to ensure that nothing delays or prevents their Numero® time!

 Another option used is that of a school Numero® time: a 20-minute time slot straight after lunch, once or twice a week, where the whole school plays Numero®.
 (Similar to Uninterrupted Silent Sustained Reading – USSR.)
+How about an Uninterrupted Numero Session -UNS?

 4. Challenges, Records and Motivation Generally!